-This pasta dish has been on heavy rotation in my house for a few years now, and for several reasons.
-It’s made mostly with pantry items so it’s great when you have a “What am I going to make for dinner right now?” moment.
-It takes 15-20 minutes to get ready so can be a lifesaver on busy weeknights.
+This tuna pasta with spinach and lemon has been on heavy rotation in my house for years now, and for good reason.
+It’s made mostly with pantry items so is great when you haven’t been to the grocery store and need a dinner idea with what’s on hand.
+It takes 15-20 minutes to get ready so is a lifesaver on busy weeknights.
+It’s a one pot meal, and I will forever be a fan of those.
 And the flavors, as simple as they are, just come together in a beautiful way.

-The only change I make in this dish from one time to the next is the greens.
-I’ve been loving kale in it lately but it works really well with arugula and spinach too.
-And if you don’t have any fresh greens on hand, frozen spinach would be a great substitute, but be sure to cut the amount down to a cup or cup and a half if using frozen.
+The only change I make in this tuna pasta from one time to the next is the greens.
+Sometimes I use spinach, sometimes I use arugula, and sometimes I use kale.
+Fresh baby spinach and fresh arugula are my favorite choices, mostly because there’s no trimming required like with kale.
+You just grab a few handfuls and throw them in!
+If you don’t have any fresh greens on hand, frozen spinach or frozen kale are a great substitute, you’ll just want to cut the amount you use down to a cup or a cup and a half if using frozen.

 I used to be sort of wary of crushed red pepper flakes, they always seemed too spicy for me, but I’ve come to love a dash of them in dishes like this tuna pasta.
 I tried making it without the crushed red pepper once and the whole dish was totally missing something.
 If you’re like me and don’t love a ton of heat, follow the recipe as it is below.
 It adds just a little kick and this subtle background flavor that’s so good.
 If you love your food really spicy then toss in as much as you want!